dreamz12345/Python-Projects/22 - Pong/readme.md

 - Bounce of top and bottom of the screen
 - On touch Left/Right side of the screen reset the ball to the middle and give it random direction
+- With each bounce the speed of the ball increases for engaging gameplay.

+## 5. Physics
+- When the ball bounces of tennis rocket it will change its direction based on wheter the rocket was movin up/down/not moving.